 After summer comes fall, and while each season has its own beauty, autumn might be our favorite for planning a fall picnic.

-Nature spreads out the perfect background for a picnic with bright colors, sunshine, cool breezes, and the smell of fallen leaves.
+Nature spreads out the perfect background for a fall picnic with bright colors, sunshine, cool breezes, and the smell of fallen leaves.

 We just need to pack up the food and family or friends for a perfect day spent picnicking in nature.
 Here are our ideas to inspire you.